kevgo/text-runner/documentation/related-tools.md

 - [Cucumber](https://cucumber.io):
-  Runs tests via a specialized DSL that is optimized for describing features via user stories, acceptance criteria, and example scenarias.
+  Runs tests via a specialized DSL that is optimized for describing features via user stories, acceptance criteria, and example scenarios.
-  TextRunner and Cucumber complement each other, i.e. you would use TextRunner for the end-user facing documentation on your web site and Cucumber for agile, collaborative, behavior-driven day-to-day development, driven by TextRunner.
+  TextRunner and Cucumber complement each other, i.e. you would use TextRunner for the end-user facing documentation on your web site and Cucumber for agile, collaborative, behavior-driven day-to-day development.

 - [Gauge](http://getgauge.io):
   a "Cucumber for Markdown".